 0621E: Historical Contracts

 In the proposer’s view, it is necessary to maintain the existing approach of applying a commodity-based revenue recovery charge for revenue recovery purposes to Entry Capacity committed to by Shippers before implementation of these charging reforms in October 2019.
-Full-capacity based revenue recovery charges for existing contracts, as proposed under NGG’s Mod 0621 would, in the proposer’s view, impose undue costs on Shippers, which could not have reasonably been foreseen at the time the contracts were struck many years ago.
-Furthermore, such a change would likely have a “chilling” effect on long-term entry capacity bookings as it would create regulatory uncertainty for Shippers about the possible future treatment of such contracts, as NGG’s proposal, if implemented would set a new precedent.
-Moves between transmission charging models in the past has not resulted in material changes to charges for Entry capacity already booked.
+Full-capacity based revenue recovery charges for existing contracts, as proposed under National Grid Gas’ Modification 0621 would, in the proposer’s view, impose undue costs on Shippers, which could not have reasonably been foreseen at the time the contracts were struck many years ago.
+Furthermore, such a change would likely have a “chilling” effect on long-term entry capacity bookings as it would create regulatory uncertainty for Shippers about the possible future treatment of such contracts, as National Grid Gas’ proposal, if implemented would set a new precedent.
+Moves between transmission charging models in the past have not resulted in material changes to charges for Entry capacity already booked.